DPhil in International Development

 - the feasibility of successfully completing the project in the time available for the course (a maximum of three to four years)

-- preliminary knowledge of research techniques.
+- knowledge of research methods and sources.

 It will be normal for your ideas subsequently to change in some ways as you investigate the evidence and develop your project.
-You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method at this moment.
+You should nevertheless make the best effort you can to demonstrate the significance of your research question and the viability of your sources and methods at this moment.

 Your proposal should focus on the research project rather than personal achievements, interests and aspirations.

-Two essays of 4,000 words each
+Two essays, a maximum of 4,000 words each

 The writing samples should preferably be on a development-related topic.
 The word count does not need to include your bibliography or footnotes.